Code-Institute-Submissions/laurakond-quiz-my-art/README.md

 ## Features

-The website is comprised of blank pages: a Home page, a blank page, a blank page and an Error 404 page.
-The latter is hidden from the user, and is only visible when a wrong website address is entered.
+The website has three categories to choose from that the user can decide what area of art knowledge they would like to test, a total score page, a button that prompts to play the quiz again and a 404 error page.
+The latter is only visible when a wrong website address is entered or an error occurs.

 All features are fully responsive on mobile, tablets/iPads, laptops and desktops.